-- Human Resources departments of the large employers should be educated about the existing housing programs and in turn educate their employees that might be in need of these services. - Local media outlets should be encouraged and helped to spotlight housing needs and successes.
-Expand the use Channel 7 and Channel 15 to educate the community on poverty issues and solutions.
-In the alternative, approach Charter Communications regarding a new dedicated channel. - The PPA conveners should conduct an educational campaign geared toward the general public about the need for affordable housing and the programs that are struggling to fill this need. - Utilize University of Georgia staff and resources to conduct a comprehensive housing study. - Foster an understanding of the monetary gaps in providing affordable housing.
-If a family cannot afford to pay market prices, answer the question Who pays?
+- Human Resources departments of the large employers should be educated about the existing housing programs and in turn educate their employees that might be in need of these services. - Local media outlets should be encouraged and helped to spotlight housing needs and successes. - The PPA conveners should conduct an educational campaign geared toward the general public about the need for affordable housing and the programs that are struggling to fill this need.